 - Currently Registered

 - Definition: Group completed the registration or re-registration process with Student Unions and Activities.
+Provisional access to benefits may be applied to certain groups.

 - Access to Student Group Benefits: Full Access.